 Easy Sourdough Discard Biscuits Recipe

-Looking for a delicious way to use up your sourdough discard?
+Looking for a great way to use up your sourdough discard?
 Put it to good use with this recipe for easy sourdough discard biscuits!

 You will never make biscuits any other way once you’ve made these.
 This recipe is easy enough for a beginner but the taste will make everyone think your recipe’s been handed down for generations.